iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 > [versioning tutorial](/doc/use-cases/versioning-data-and-model-files/tutorial).

 In summary, data science and machine learning are iterative processes where the lifecycles of data, code, and ML models occur at different paces.
-DVC helps integrate and manage them effectively.
+DVC's unique _data-as-code_ approach helps integrate and manage them effectively.